Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 3. Calculate the Time and Traffic Required to Run the Test

-Now that you have the tools to track and monitor your landing page performance, you need to know how to get the necessary traffic to your page to perform your A/B testing.
+Before running any landing page A/B testing, it’s crucial to understand how much traffic you need and how long you’ll need to run the tests.
+Make sure your marketing strategy aligns with the goals of your landing page to ensure you generate enough data for your landing page A/B testing.
 Beyond that, you need an idea of how much time it will take you to run and complete these tests, get the results and make the necessary changes.

 traffic-required-for-landing-page-ab-testing.webp